sckulkarni246/bb-xm-SLAM-opencv/HOWTO.md

 In this HOWTO file, I will be telling you the <strong>various interconnections</strong> and <strong>purpose of each file</strong> present in this repo.

+Before we move ahead, please note: <strong>the functions are all defined in *.cc files and the main applications in *.cpp files.</strong>

 First, we understand the purpose served by each file.

 1) <strong>runthis.sh</strong> - This is the bash file that we used for execution.
 In this file, changing the value of the terminating condition for the for-loop will help you control the number of times the executable executes.
 Also, this file assumes that the name of the executable is 'capture' with parameters 6 and 4.
 For the explanation of the parameters, read on!